mrbesher/ytucode_yr1/README.md

 ## Histogram equalization
 A simple code for small file inputs (photos in pgm format) to apply histogram equalization to them.
 Note that the code will work only if the header comments are removed.
+Here is a video on this project: https://youtu.be/OWPc9IVfdLQ